Connecticut Trusts, Estates and Probate Attorney Helping You Plan

 Your Last Will and Testament provides the opportunity to distribute your property, establishes arrangements for your children and otherwise expresses your wishes upon your death.
 A Will also is necessary if you intend to leave property to a person or entity other than a blood relative, such as a domestic partner, a friend or a charity.
 If you die without a will, State Law determines how your property is distributed, who cares for your children and even what happens to your pet -– making decisions that might not reflect your desires.

-Estate Planning attorney Matthew J. Lefevre can draft valid Wills and Trusts to ensure that your intentions are honored.
+Estate Planning Attorney Matthew J. Lefevre can draft state-of the-art Wills and Trusts to ensure that your intentions are honored.